 Brandt Jean's Act Of Grace Toward His Brother's Killer Sparks A Debate Over Forgiving

-Brandt Jean's extraordinary response to a convicted murderer — he hugged Amber Guyger as she was sentenced for killing Jean's brother, Botham — has provoked a wide range of reactions, from admiration to frustration.
+Brandt Jean's extraordinary response to a convicted murderer — he hugged Amber Guyger as she was sentenced for killing his brother, Botham Jean — has provoked an array of reactions, from admiration to frustration.
 It has also deepened a national debate over regulating police use of force.

-In court, Brandt Jean, 18, used his victim impact statement to say that despite what Guyger took away from his family, if she is truly sorry for what she did, then he forgives her and wants the best for her.
+In court, Brandt Jean, 18, used his victim-impact statement to tell the court that despite what Guyger took from his family, if she is truly sorry for what she did, then he forgives her and wants the best for her.

 "I don't know if this is possible, but can I give her a hug, please?"
-Brandt Jean asked the judge, after telling Guyger that his main desire for her wasn't for her to go jail but to "give your life to Christ."
+Brandt Jean asked the judge, after telling Guyger that his main desire wasn't for her to go to jail but to "give your life to Christ."

-As Jean and Guyger shared a tight hug, the courtroom was largely quiet except for the sounds of sobbing.
+As the two shared a tight hug, the courtroom was largely quiet except for the sounds of sobbing.

 Footage of that moment put a dramatic and human light on what had already been a widely watched case, in which an off-duty white police officer shot and killed an innocent black man.

-Note: An earlier version of this story mistakenly said Brandt Jean forgave and hugged Amber Guyger on Thursday.
-That actually happened on Wednesday.
-And a reference to the verdict said it was announced on Wednesday.
-It was actually announced on Tuesday.